Advanced Memoir: From First Sentence to Resolution

 Week 2: First Sentences and First Chapters -- Establishing Voice

-We will look at how first lines and first pages of memoirs, through narrative description and word choice, not only create themes for a whole book but also introduce the memoirist’s voice and establish immediate trust between writer and reader.
+We will look at how first lines and first pages of memoirs, through narrative description and word choice, not only identify themes for a whole book but also introduce the memoirist voice and establish immediate trust between writer and reader.
 We will look at examples, sharing what we all believe to be wonderful first sentences and chapters from our favorite books.
-We will begin working on our first chapter/first paragraphs for week 3.
+We will begin working on our first chapter/first paragraphs for week three.

 Week 3: Description for the Sake of Moving the Narrative Forward -- Working with Body Chapters